 Usually, if the face is affected, the aneurysm occurs on the same side of the brain.
 The opposite happens if it were on the arms and legs.

-This is another one of the possible early symptoms of brain aneurysm.
+Confusion is another one of the early symptoms of brain aneurysm.
 This is also caused by the added pressure of a ruptured aneurysm, or because of the expansion caused by an unruptured aneurysm.

 Another serious symptom of an aneurysm is a seizure.
 This could either mean that an unruptured aneurysm is pressing on one part of the brain, or it has ruptured and the added pressure inside the brain is causing the person to have a seizure.

 Loss of consciousness

 One of the most dangerous symptoms of brain aneurysm is loss of consciousness.
 It is dangerous since losing consciousness means that there is no way for the person to seek medical attention or ask for help.

 This is why it is important to go to the emergency room immediately if you feel a severe headache, or if you think that something is wrong.

 How can you lower your risk of a brain aneurysm?

 Here is a rundown of what you can do in order to lower your risk to prevent symptoms of brain aneurysm: